Profile of:

 Marleen Van de Sande

 Marleen van de Sande graduated from the Faculty of Medicine of the University of Amsterdam in 2004.
 In January 2012 she obtained her doctorate entitled ‘Clinical and Molecular Classification of Very Early Arthritis Patients’ at the University of Amsterdam.
 She completed her specialist training in rheumatology in 2016.
 Since February 2016 she has been working as a rheumatologist at the Department of Rheumatology and Clinical Immunology of the AMC in Amsterdam, the Netherlands, and she has started a translational research line on the immunopathogenesis of the earliest phases of spondyloarthritis.
 She has received a personal research grant from the Dutch Research Counsil NWO talent programme VENI in 2019.
-Since 2020 she is the chairman of the Spondyloarthritis workgroup of the Dutch Society for Rheumatology.
+She collaborates in various national and international research projects and clinical trials.

 Full name: Marleen Van de Sande